Rito Hondo State Wildlife Area and Continental Reservoir

 Aliases: Continental Reservoir

 Rito Hondo State Wildlife Area contains a small lake, that can be covered with diving ducks in spring and fall.
 To the west is Continental Reservoir, a larger body of water that can also host waterfowl.
-The birding isn’t as good at Continental Reservoir, but the scenery is better.
-Along the entrance road between the lakes, look for golden-mantled ground-squirrel and yellow-bellied marmot.
+The birding isn’t as good at Continental Reservoir, but you might see ospreys fishing and the scenery is better.
+Along the entrance road between the lakes, keep an eye out for moose along North Clear Creek, golden-mantled ground-squirrel and yellow-bellied marmot.
 Rito Hondo has restrooms and a basic campground.

 County: Hinsdale